TeamRizu/outfox-wikijs/dev/actors/actortypes/bitmaptext/Bitmap-InlineColoring.md

 ---
 title: Inline-Text manipulation
-weight: 1
+description:
+published: true
+date: 2023-05-19T23:17:25.007Z
+tags:
+editor: markdown
+dateCreated: 2023-05-16T06:14:27.288Z
 ---

-Starting from SM5 Preview 1, [BitmapText](../) actors can include special instructions to manipulate separate glyphs with things like color.
+Starting from SM5 Preview 1, [BitmapText](/en/dev/actors/actortypes/bitmaptext/_index) actors can include special instructions to manipulate separate glyphs with things like color.
 Operations from this use the `AddAttribute` function to insert these instructions.

 ```lua
 -- This adds an attribute to the BitmapText.
 These are stacked.